davidlove/lroaz/README.md

 The file *OneStageAZ.m* shows you the basic use of the LPModel class.

+The *doc* folder contains some technical documentation on how LPModel constructs the water model.

 I currently have LPModel set to never write to Excel (it doesn't work on Linux).
 To enable writing to excel, open @LPModel/LPModel.m, and set the variable writeToExcel = true.
 This is line 52 as of the time I'm writing this.

 For reference, the files in LPModel: